ron495525/csv_import_to_PG/README.md

 # csv_import_to_PG
-Import CSV into pandas dataframe, clean table name + column headers and import data to PG (AWS RDS) automatically
+Import CSV into pandas dataframe, clean table name + column headers and import data to PG (AWS RDS in my case) automatically

 STEPS -
 import the CSV file into pandas dataframe